 Keeping up with Media: What Companies Need to Know

-Print newspapers are outsourcing printing, cutting deadlines making them earlier and earlier.
-This means that we "story tellers" must get media information in a timely manner, and with these changes in mind.
+Print newspapers are outsourcing printing, cutting staff and deadlines and extending others all while turning over stories to freelance journalists.
+This means that we "storytellers" must get media information in a timely manner, and with these changes in mind.

 As more newspapers across the country begin outsourcing printing, deadlines for these papers are moving earlier and earlier.
 Nine publications have announced they are outsourcing printing in 2021, which means that papers can be printed hundreds of miles from the newspaper’s home.
 This means a delay in reporting the news; details from an evening city council meeting won’t end up in the paper for 36 hours.
 Some papers, especially non-daily publications, will shift toward more magazine-style content, and put less focus on breaking news.
 Chains like Gannett have led the way in outsourcing to consolidate printing costs between several papers.
 And for many struggling papers, selling the printing press’s building can bring in a huge windfall.

-As former journalists and media experts, we watch what’s happening in the media carefully.
+As former journalists and media experts, we watch what’s happening in the media carefully and daily.
 We do this for the obvious reasons, but also so that we can best consult our clients and develop strategies with these media changes in mind.

 For instance, we know that those magazines still in print work at a minimum three months in advance to as far as six months in advance.
-This is why when a potential client contacts us in November to be get into Holiday Gift Guides we have the unfortunate responsibility to tell them that they’ve missed a bulk of the deadlines.
-However, there are always blogs and some digital, but not the number of media that clients want.
+This is why when a potential client contacts us in November to be get into Holiday Gift Guides we have the unfortunate responsibility to tell them that while we may be able to squeeze into digital versions, they’ve missed a bulk of the print deadlines.

 Media work on various deadlines - some longer and some shorter than others – and it’s up to use to be aware and advise accordingly.
 Media with shorter lead times will run a story when it is most timely.
 Meaning, the time when it is going to be most meaningful to an outlet’s readers.